dharaniProj/RailwayMS/README.md

 ## 📄 License

-This project is built as an internal operations tool for educational/demonstration purposes.
+This project is developed by SuryaVanapalli14 contact @ suryavanapalli14@gmail.com